 Paid search is still a great option for charities.
 It might not be as easy or obvious an option as other forms of digital marketing (like SEO or social media), but there are still plenty of reasons why it can be worth exploring.
 The key, of course, is knowing which PPC channels work best for charities so make sure you use a reputable PPC agency to ensure you get the best possible return on your investment.

-If you’re hoping to raise money, then organic search might be just what you need.
+If you’re hoping to raise money, then integrating SEO into your digital marketing strategy might be just what you need.
 Search engines like Google look at factors like keyword density, length of content and incoming links to determine which results rank higher.
 If your charity is a local one, then it’s important to keep these elements in mind; you’ll also want to avoid using certain keywords (like fundraiser or donate) that have limited effectiveness and are often flagged as spammy.
 Seek out SEO experts in your area who can help build an effective campaign from start to finish.

 Facebook, Twitter, and Pinterest are all good places to reach people who will be interested in your cause.
 But before you post just about anywhere, you should do some research on your community to see where they’re spending their time online.
 If you’re trying to raise money for a charity or non-profit organisation – like Doctors Without Borders – it can be particularly helpful to build up an email list of supporters.
 Facebook allows users to create events that allow them to invite their friends (and friends of friends) to join in.
 Facebook events give nonprofits a great way to rally support and grow their social media presence.
 They also make it easy for supporters – especially those who may not use social media regularly – to spread information about what’s going on without requiring them an extra step.